-- GA-G31M-ES2L or GA-G31M-ES2C motherboard
+- GA-G41M-ES2L motherboard

 - Motherboard driver disk

-- ✓ User's Manual
+- User's Manual

-- ✓ One IDE cable and one floppy disk drive cable
+- ✓ One IDE cable

+- ✓ Two SATA cables

 - √ I/O Shield

-- The box contents above are for reference only and the actual items shall depend on product package you obtain.
+- The box contents above are for reference only and the actual items shall depend on the product package you obtain.
 The box contents are subject to change without notice. - The motherboard image is for reference only.